Sale!

 • 15/16"

-The powerful C-Cell Super-Torque Clock Movement #HT2-B is the strongest on the market.
-These movements are for quartz hands 12 inches and longer.
-There is no stronger battery operated unit than this one.
-Make a large clock out of anything such as barn wood, wood barrel tops.
-As long as the piece it goes through has a 3/8 hole to mount the C-Cell Super-Torque Clock Movement #HT2-B to the back, and the post ordered is long enough to go through the material.
+Simply put, a clock can be made out of it as long as the piece it goes through has a 3/8 hole to mount the C-Cell Super-Torque Clock Movement #HT2-B to the back, and the post is long enough to go through the material.

 Additional information